epixjava/SRPG-Restoration-Project/README.md

 * Why?

 Idk...
 I just really like anything related to Sonic The Hedgehog.
 The unobtainable nature of the game irked me.
 I just had to have it.
-The idea of revserve engineering a game I had no source code to sounded like a fun excerise.
+The idea of recreating  a game I had no source code to sounded like a fun excerise.

 * Okay but like why?